February 24 – February 28, 2025

-In conjunction with National Invasive Species Awareness Week, Governor Jay Inslee proclaimed February 26 to March 3 as Washington Invasive Species Awareness Week to raise awareness and find preventative solutions for invasive species.
+In conjunction with National Invasive Species Awareness Week, Governor Bob Ferguson has proclaimed February 24 – February 28, 2025 as Washington Invasive Species Awareness Week to educate all Washingtonians and find preventative solutions for invasive species.

 Join the Fun!